101 Cooking For Two

 US Customary - Convert to Metric

-• coarse salt and pepper - Or other seasoning of choice
+• Kosher salt and coarse pepper - or seasoning of choice

 Step-by-Step Instructions